deancureton/Sigma/Sigma/README.md

 log {aget {x 0}.num + aget {x 1}.num}‼️
 ```
 This code would output 2 (since `true` is equivalent to 1 when converted to a `num`).
-To assign values in an array, simply use the `aset` function:
+To assign values in an array, simply use the `aset` function (using the array as the first argument, the index as the second, and the content as the third):
 ```
 aset {x 2 5}‼️
 ```